arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 The first node to join the cluster is provided with no peer addresses.
 It will automatically assign itself an ID of 1.

+### Implications of Algorithm

+Using a quorum based approach to ID assignment means that we get a strong guarantee that a node will be assigned a unique identifier.
+It also means that a cluster with less than half of its nodes available will not be able to add new members.
+This is an important property to consider in scenarios with extremely dynamic cluster membership.

 ## Key-Value Store

 Aspen implements a leased driven key-value store on top of layer 1.
 The gossip protocol that disseminates kv updates